perses/perses/docs/cli.md

 By default, the command doesn't require any remote server.
 We are providing a flag `--online` that will tell the CLI to use a remote Perses server for additional validation.
 For example, when it will have to validate a dashboard, it will use the endpoint `/api/validate/dashboards`.
-That can be useful if you want to be sure that your dashboard is compatible with the server (because it will use the remote CUE schemas instead of the local one)
+That can be useful if you want to be sure that your dashboard is compatible with the server (because it will match the plugins known by the server instead of the local ones)

 ### Migrate from Grafana dashboard to Perses format

-The command `migrate` is for the moment only use to translate a Grafana dashboard to the Perses format.
+The command `migrate` is for the moment only used to translate a Grafana dashboard to the Perses format.
 This command cannot be run offline.
 It requires an active connection to a remote Perses server that holds the translation logic.

 If the command runs successfully, it will return the dashboard in the Perses format.